 There are quite a few niggles about the last few paragraphs that I can’t be bothered to go in to.
 I’m not surprised he’s proud of himself, what he’s been able to achieve, or believes that Chalder and her team are going from strength to strength.

-I think Wessely will find that rather a lot of real patients hate him though, certainly of those who have read his work, even if they would never dream of sending a threatening sounding letter.
+I think Wessely will find that rather a lot of real patients hate the impact he has had upon their lives though, certainly of those who have read his work, even if they would never dream of sending a threatening sounding letter.

 The massive concern that surrounds these threats or intimidation does seem rather out of proportion, considering the lack of concern that surrounds the injustices faced by those with CFS.
 If GP's, insurance company assessors, or benefits tribunal are misled into believing that CFS is the result of patients refusing to accept their depression, then that has much more serious consequences than the receipt of a threat or expression of rage sent through cyber-space.